Here are the states that postponed their primaries due to coronavirus - KVIA

 The US Centers for Disease Control and Prevention recommended that no gatherings with 50 people or more take place for the next eight weeks to slow the spread of the novel coronavirus.
 The next day, the White House advised all Americans to avoid groups of more than 10 and urged older people to stay at home altogether in a set of new guidelines.

-This has affected some states’ plans for their primary and caucuses.
+This has affected some states’ plans for their primaries and caucuses.
 Here are the states and territories changing their plans due to coronavirus:

 Alaska